devonfw-tutorials/tutorial-compiler/documentation/Structure.md

 **Katacoda**
     |-- root

-The working directory is start directory of each runner.
+The working directory is the start directory of each runner.

 ## Workspace